A1jandro-Jimenez/modern-lakehouse-ecommerce-project/README.md

 ## 🎯 Objectives
 - Build a free and scalable ELT pipeline on local machine
 - Automate and Orchestrate pipeline using Airflow
-- Provide qulity checks throughout transfomations and stages
+- Provide quality checks throughout transfomations and stages
 - Design a star schema data warehouse ready for BI
 - Generate business insights through SQL and dashboards